What Are Anxiety Disorders?

 Schedule An Appointment

-Get in touch with us to schedule an appointment.
+Get in touch with us to schedule an appointment with a therapist.

 Cognitive-behavioral therapy (CBT) is very useful in treating anxiety disorders.
 The cognitive part helps people change the thinking patterns that support their fears, and the behavioral part helps people change the way they react to anxiety-provoking situations.